nortikin/sverchok/docs/nodes/surface/nurbs_birail.rst

 the node will place them automatically evenly along T parameter of the path curve.

-It is supposed that initially th eprovided profile curve(s) lie in XOY plane.
+By default it is supposed that initially the provided profile curve(s) lie in XOY plane.
+However, there is an option to instruct the node to try to figure out correct rotation of profile curve(s).
+Note that this option may result in precision loss in some cases.

 The node works by placing several copies of profile curve along the path curves, and then lofting (skinning) between them.
 If several profile curves